Verbal abuse in relationships

 Here at Belfast & Lisburn Women’s Aid, we understand that it is difficult to take the first step and reach out for support, however we are here to give you the help and support you need in the way that suits you best.
 We offer initial contact via phone, email or webchat, and then refer you to the member of our team that can provide the most suitable support for your needs.

 Above all, we want you to know that although it may feel like it, you are not alone.
-We are here for you whenever you are ready to reach out.
+We are here for you when you are ready to reach out.

 Call us on 028 9066 6049

-Chat to us on weekdays from 9am to 5pm by clicking the speech bubble on the right hand side.
+Chat to us on weekdays from 9am to 5pm (and until 8pm on Thursdays) by clicking the speech bubble on the right hand side.

 If you are worried about your partner viewing your search history and want to cover your tracks online, visit our safer browsing page for help and advice.